g102/progressbar/README.md

 ## Output:
  * out: number of bytes printed, can be used to delete the progress bar with `fprintf(repmat('\b', 1, out));`

 ## Usage:
- * in a for loop, write `progress(j/maxiter, 'text')` to display a progress bar:
+In a for loop, write `progress(j/maxiter, 'text')` to display a progress bar:
  ```
   >> j = 2; maxiter = 10;
   >> progress(j/maxiter);
   [====                ] 20.0%
  ```
- * subsequent calls to the progress bar will delete the last `out` bytes, if something else has been printed to stdout this will delete that and not the progress bar
+Subsequent calls to the progress bar will delete the last `out` bytes, if something else has been printed to stdout this will delete that and not the progress bar.
- * avoid this by typing `progress reset`
+Avoid this by typing `progress reset`